dotnet/arcade/Documentation/CorePackages/Telemetry.md

 ### What is it?

 A pair of scripts that can be used to send telemetry information so that you'll be able to see the status of phases of your build on the [Mission Control](http://mc.dot.net/) website.
-Essentially, you have a [start](../../eng/common/templates/steps/telemetry-start.yml) and an [end](../../eng/common/templates/steps/telemetry-end.yml) script that you can use to track the execution status of particular regions of your build definitions.
-These scripts are reentrant, so you can use them several times on the same build definition.
+Essentially, you have a [start](../../eng/common/templates/steps/telemetry-start.yml) and an [end](../../eng/common/templates/steps/telemetry-end.yml) script that you can use to track the execution status of particular regions of your pipelines.
+These scripts are reentrant, so you can use them several times on the same pipeline.
 See example at the end of this document.

 One of the **main benefits** of using these scripts to collect telemetry for the build is that you'll be able to see *aggregated information from all your build configurations* on the Mission Control website.